brianglass/anastasis/files/tuesday_matins.md

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Heal the wounds of my soul, fill my mind, darkened by indifference, with radiance by your godlike mediation, Forerunner of the Lord, and deliver me, I beg, from every hostile circumstance.</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Brought to birth by GodÂ’s foreknowledge, wise Prophet, you released the one who gave you birth from barrenness.
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Brought to birth by God’s foreknowledge, wise Prophet, you released the one who gave you birth from barrenness.
 Therefore, Forerunner of the Lord, now make my barren heart fruitful, bearing shoots of virtues.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Baptist and Forerunner, implore that the godly house, constructed for you with love,<a href="#_ftn3" id="_ftnref3"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[3]</span></a> may attain the inheritance on high.
 By your mediations make those who serve with faith in your sacred enclosure temples of the divine Spirit.</span>

 **Theotokion.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">The Forerunner, carried in his motherÂ’s womb, rejoices and he worshipped the lord, carried in your womb, O Full of GodÂ’s grace.
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">The Forerunner, carried in his mother’s womb, rejoices and he worshipped the lord, carried in your womb, O Full of God’s grace.
 Intercede with him that I may be rescued from every affliction.</span>

 **Ode 4.
 The Irmos.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â“The Prophet, foreseeing your birth from a Virgin, cried out and proclaimed, Â‘I heard your report, O Christ, and I was afraid, for you came from Theman and from a holy shaded mountain.Â’Â”</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">“The Prophet, foreseeing your birth from a Virgin, cried out and proclaimed, ‘I heard your report, O Christ, and I was afraid, for you came from Theman and from a holy shaded mountain.’”</span>

 **Troparia.**